manalGuyez2/projet_Fin_etude/public/vendors/bootstrap-datetimepicker/docs/Options.md

 Takes a `boolean` value.

-If `true`, invalid dates will not be reverted to a previous selection or changed.
+If `true`, invalid dates will not be reverted to a Précédent selection or changed.

 ----------------------